felixge/node-stack-trace/Readme.md

 Returns an array of `CallSite` objects, where element `0` is the current call site.

-The `belowFn` parameter can be used to pass a function on the stack, the returned array will only include `CallSite`s below this function.
+When passing a function on the current stack as the `belowFn` parameter, the returned array will only include `CallSite`s below this function.

 ### CallSite